Q: How do I set up the app for the first time?

 Q: How does Hiya identify incoming scam and spam calls?

-Hiya downloads a database of numbers to the phone to block.
-Because scammers and spammers are constantly changing their phone numbers to avoid detection, we update our entries at least once a day, often more.
+Hiya will either perform a real-time lookup or reference a downloaded database of numbers in order to know which numbers to block.
+Because scammers and spammers are constantly changing their phone numbers to avoid detection, we update our database entries accordingly (typically more than once a day).

-Q: Why does an inbound call not get marked as spam, even if Hiya reports show it as a spam number?
+Q: In the Basic experience, why does an inbound call not get marked as spam, even if Hiya reports show it as a spam number?

 A: There are a couple of things that can happen in this scenario: